RER D: Inauguration

 On 27 September 1987, the RER D was officially created, by extending existing suburban trains from Villiers-le-Bel to Gare du Nord, towards Châtelet-Les Halles.
 Initially 19 km long, it was equipped with bi-current Z 8800 stock trains, while newer Z 20500 stock trains were still being built.
 At Châtelet-Les Halles, the RER D terminated on the three central tracks, already built from the conception of Châtelet-Les Halles station.

 In 1988, existing suburban trains terminating at Goussainville now integrate with the RER D. On the same year, the first bi-mode Z 20500 trains are in service.
 They were initially composed of 4 cars until the north–south interconnection was inaugurated in 1995, when they became 5-car trains (where they're coupled to make 10-car trains).

 In September 1990, the RER D again extended north to Orry-la-Ville.
 At the same time, one-man operation started on the RER D.

 Central tunnel opening

 On 11 September 1995, the north–south interconnection of the RER D was put into service by building a dedicated 2.5 km long tunnel between Châtelet-Les Halles and the Gare de Lyon.

 In 1996, the RER D was extended south from La Ferté-Alais to Malesherbes.
 On 15 January 1998 for the 1998 FIFA World Cup, Stade de France – Saint-Denis station opened, in order to serve the Stade de France.

-A high number of incidents, from a social and service point of view, have brought the term "RER poubelle" ("RER trash" in French), often used by its users, and even its staff.
-Assaults are frequent and unpunctuality is the highest in the Transilien network, with the number of late trains going from 9.9% to 14.1% between 1994 and 1995.